hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 1. The roster must have at least one RosterEntry.
 2. At least one RosterEntry/ies must have a non-zero weight.
 3. All RosterEntry/ies must have a valid gossip_ca_certificate.
-4. All RosterEntry/ies must have a valid tss_encryption_key.
-5. All RosterEntry/ies must have at least one gossip Endpoint.
+4. All RosterEntry/ies must have at least one gossip Endpoint.
-6. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
+5. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
-7. The roster must have a unique NodeId for each RosterEntry.
+6. The roster must have a unique NodeId for each RosterEntry.
-8. RosterEntries must be sorted in the ascending order of their node ids.
+7. RosterEntries must be sorted in the ascending order of their node ids.

 ### Roster Public API